ksksrbiz-arch/To-Be-Read-Exchange-Hub/README.md

 The application provides a comprehensive RESTful API for managing books and syncing inventory.

+### Interactive API Documentation

+Visit **http://localhost:3000/api-docs** for interactive Swagger UI documentation where you can:
+- 📖 Browse all API endpoints with detailed descriptions
+- 🧪 Test API calls directly in your browser
+- 📋 View request/response schemas and examples
+- 🔍 Explore all available parameters and data models

+The Swagger documentation is automatically generated from the codebase and always up-to-date.

+### Quick API Reference

 ### Books API

 #### Create a New Book